glouw/blog/_posts/2019-04-11-Reverse-Engineering-Age-of-Empires-2-Part-1.md

     }
     File

-The `data_offset`, in bytes, determines where within the DRS database a file format of SLP, WAV, or BINARY is placed.
+The `data_offset`, in bytes, determines where within the DRS database a file format of `slp`, `wav`, or `binary` is placed.

-SLP files contain visual animations.
-WAV files contains sounds and music.
-BINARY files contains scripts, or color palettes.
+`slp` files contain visual animations. `wav` files contain sounds and music. `binary` files contain scripts, or color palettes.

-Both terrain and unit sprite / building animations are stored as SLP files within terrain.drs and graphics.drs, respectively.
+Both terrain and unit sprite / building animations are stored as `slp` files within terrain.drs and graphics.drs, respectively.

-Static GUI bitmaps are also stored in SLP files, but within interfac.drs.
+Static GUI bitmaps are also stored in `slp` files, but within interfac.drs.

-Nevertheless, given both a table index and file index, either an SLP, WAV, or BINARY file may be loaded from disk.
+Nevertheless, given both a table index and file index, either an `slp`, `wav`, or `binary` file may be loaded from disk.

-## Loading an SLP File.
+## Loading an `slp` File.

 `https://github.com/glouw/aoklite/blob/master/src/Slp.c`

-SLP files are modelled as:
+`slp` files are modelled as:

     typedef struct
     {